Tempeh Burrito with BBQ Sauce

 Add 1 tablespoon of coconut oil to a pan over medium heat.
 When the oil has melted, fry the mushrooms until the edges are golden brown.
 Set aside.
 In the same pan, cook the tempeh for 1-2 minutes on each side.

 You are now ready to put together your burrito.
 Take a tortilla wrap and put one or two spoonfuls of quinoa on the bottom.
-Add a of tempeh and flatten the quinoa with it.
+Add a strip of tempeh and flatten the quinoa with it.
 Then add mushrooms, peppers, peas, avocado, and a handful of spinach, parsley, and kale.
 Pour more BBQ sauce on top, then wrap.

 Share with friends: